konflux-ci/build-tasks-dockerfiles/sbom-utility-scripts/scripts/contextual-sbom/README.md

 Next steps are not implemented yet:
 - remove builders from `packages` and `relationships` fields
-- remove SPDXRef-document DESCRIBES relationships SPDXRef-image relationship before parent will be merged with component content
+- remove SPDXRef-document `DESCRIBES` SPDXRef-image relationship before parent will be merged with component content
 - SPIKE explore other relationships that might occur (e.g. OTHER)
 - matching mechanism between parent SPDXRef-image and component